TCrispimMendes/Iberian_steppe_birds_flight_metrics/README.md

 The processed data products associated with this repository are archived in Zenodo:

 **Crispim-Mendes, T. et al. (2026).
-A curated and standardised dataset of flight metrics for Iberian steppe birds.
+A standardised flight-metrics dataset for threatened Iberian steppe birds.
 Zenodo.**
 https://doi.org/10.5281/zenodo.22767894

 The Zenodo archive contains harmonised multi-species summary tables and species-level movement, boost-flight and flight-height products.
 Geographic coordinates are not included in the public archive.